KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

 This page serves to give a list of all breaking/major changes.

+# vNext

+## `LinearVertexBuffer` and `QuadVertexBuffer` can no longer be constructed outside of osu!framework.

+For existing code, `LinearBatch(size, 1)` and `QuadBatch(size, 1)` may be used to replace vertex buffer usages.
+Code must be updated to always invoke `batch.Add(vertex)` with the vertices that should be drawn.

+`VertexBuffer` may still be derived for custom implementations.

 # [2019.606.0](https://github.com/ppy/osu-framework/releases/tag/2019.606.0)

 ## `Texture.DrawTriangle()` and `Texture.DrawQuad()` have been removed ([#2475](https://github.com/ppy/osu-framework/pull/2475))